 Leave a comment

-I Found God today in the courage of the Parkinson’s people.
+I Found God today in generous strangers.

 Leave a comment